axemonkey/blog.clivemurray.com/src/pages/about.md

 title: About
 slug: about
 date_published: 2014-03-07T18:58:43.000Z
+date: 2014-03-07T18:58:43.000Z
 date_updated: 2022-12-13T15:54:42.000Z
-tags: Your Illustrious Host
+tags: ['Your Illustrious Host']
 ---

 I'm Clive.
 Rock guitarist and gentleman adventurer from a land before time.
-I am also at [clivemurray.com](https://clivemurray.com).
+I am also at [clivemurray.com](https://clivemurray.com/).

-I'm a web developer by day, currently working at [Springer Nature](https://www.springernature.com/gp) and rock guitarist by night.
+I'm a web developer by day, currently working at [Springer Nature](https://www.springernature.com/) and rock guitarist by night.
 My band is [Indigo Down](http://indigodown.com/).

 I released a [solo instrumental album called "Earthman"](https://www.amazon.co.uk/Earthman-Clive-Murray/dp/B002EKDYDE/) in 2002, and have been working on the follow-up since then.
 [I made a site to show how that's going](https://loveandpainkillers.com/).